ralish/PSWsusSpringClean/README.md

 The PSWsusSpringClean module provides several additional options for cleaning your WSUS server:

 - Runs the default set of generally safe clean-up tasks (`RunCommonTasks`)
-  This consists of all the `Invoke-WsusServerCleanup` tasks and all parameters of this cmdlet prefixed with `-Decline` *except* for `-DeclineUnneededUpdates`.
+  This consists of all the `Invoke-WsusServerCleanup` tasks and all parameters of this cmdlet prefixed with `-Decline`.
 - Decline failover clustering updates (`-DeclineClusterUpdates`)
   Updates which only apply to **SQL Server 2000/2005** installations in a *failover clustering* configuration.
 - Decline farm server & deployment updates (`-DeclineFarmUpdates`)